Catasto

 — Land Registry / Cadastre What is the Catasto in Italy?

 The Catasto is the Italian land registry (Agenzia delle Entrate — Ufficio del Territorio).
 It maintains the official mapping and registration of all properties in Italy.
 Every property has a cadastral reference (Foglio, Particella, Subalterno), which is mandatory for the purchase contract.
-The Catasto also determines the cadastral value (Rendita catastale), which serves as the basis for calculating property tax (IMU) and transfer tax.
-Note: the cadastral value often differs significantly from market value — for older properties it is typically much lower.
+The Catasto also sets the cadastral value (Rendita catastale), which is the basis for calculating property tax (IMU) and transfer tax.
+Note: the cadastral value often differs significantly from market value, and for older properties it is typically much lower.

 Rogito